Being so abundant in number, they are present almost in every organ of our body, such as the skin, mouth, intestines, and vagina.

 (Note: Two happy and healthy individuals might have different gut microbes depending on their mode of delivery, how diverse their diet is, their environment, and stress.)
 (2)

-The gut microbiome plays a significant role in the maintenance of our bodies’ optimal health.
+The gut microbiome plays a significant role in the maintenance of women’s health.
 They affect our metabolism, immune system, hormone production, and help our body in fighting off bad bacteria and diseases too.
 However, dysbiosis and bacteria in the gut microbiome can potentially lead to diseases and dysbiosis in the vaginal microbiome too.
 (1)

 What leads to an unhealthy gut microbiome?